rafaelfiume/sketch/README.md

 ## Modules

-This service is designed as a small monolith with proper separation of main system components in modules.
+This service is designed as a small monolith with proper separation of system components in modules.

 That should lead to rapid development, while still alowing to switch to a microservice architecture when - or immediatilly before/after - scalability issues arise.

  - [Authentication](auth/README.md) properties:
    - [Authenticator](auth/src/test/scala/org/fiume/sketch/auth/AuthenticatorSpec.scala)